wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 A *list comprehension* is a special syntax that let us create lists out of other lists in a concise way ([Wikipedia](https://en.wikipedia.org/wiki/List_comprehension), [The Python Tutorial](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions)).
 They are incredible useful when dealing with numbers and one or two level of nested for loops.
-Beyond that, they become a little too harder to read.
+Beyond that, they become a little too hard to read.

 In this short Article we are going to make some for loops and convert them, step by step, into comprehension.
 If everything goes well, at the end and as a bonus, we will understand [sets](https://www.pythoncheatsheet.org/#Set-comprehension) and [dicts](https://www.pythoncheatsheet.org/#Dictionaries-and-Structuring-Data) comprehensions too 🤓.